varshanaray/ItinAI/README.md

 Varsha Narayanan (25%)
 - Home page UI & functionality
     - Adding a list of all groups a user is part of
-- UI for people carousel on Group page & functioanlity
+- UI for people carousel on Group page & functionality
     - All users in group show up with pictures & email
 - Login & signup UI